quackquackhonk/midilang/README.md

 One of the main goals I want for the language is to be able to "play" code using a midi controller.
 I'll be biased towards piano-like midi controllers, since that's what I have with me.
 I don't want to make a compiler that requires you to write a MIDI file in plaintext, but rather program from the controller.

-Since I'm doing this for learning, I'm going to try and develop from "scratch".
-I won't (at least at first) be using parser generators or other compiler-related toolchains to do this.
+Since I'm doing this for learning, I'm going to try and do as much of this from scratch as i can :)

 Wish me luck :)

+## TODO

+- [ ] Come up with a better name
+- [ ] Design Semantics
+- [ ] Midi Parser
+- [ ] Lexer
+- [ ] Figure out how to turn into machine code